Latest mortgage figures show average homebuyer mortgage surpasses 2008 peak levels and hits record high in Q3 2022 – BPFI

 “Looking at the pipeline of mortgage activity through our latest approvals figures, approvals continued to grow in September 2022 with this growth driven by the high level of switching which is currently underway and likely a response to recent ECB decisions to increase interest rates.
 During the month of September non-purchase mortgages, primarily made of up those switching, accounted for 32% of all approvals, up from 18% during the same period last year.
 By contrast FTB and mover purchase approval volumes fell year on year in September 2022 and the annualised volume of purchase mortgages fell for the fifth time in the past six months, dropping by 0.65% in the twelve months ending September 2022, pointing to a weaker pipeline than earlier this year, albeit form historically high levels”

-Mortgage drawdown data from Q1 2005 onwards is available in Microsoft Excel XLS format in the BPFI Mortgage Drawdowns report data series.
-Download the BPFI Mortgage Drawdowns Report time series here.
+All mortgage approvals data from January 2011 onwards is available in Microsoft Excel format (*.xls) in the BPFI Mortgage Approvals report data series.
+The BPFI Mortgage Approvals report data series since January 2011 is available to download here.

 Note: Banking & Payments Federation Ireland (BPFI) represents the banking, payments and fintech sector in Ireland.
 Together with its affiliates, the Federation of International Banks in Ireland and the Fintech & Payments Association of Ireland, BPFI has 100 member institutions and associates, including licensed domestic and foreign banks and institutions operating in the financial marketplace here.